Bevindo a Quinta do Barbeito

 The local shop went bankrupt because people here prefer to shop at big Supermarkets.
 I don’t.
 We buy from the locals what we can.
 There are vendor vans several times a week selling bread, milk, fish, and vegetables.
 We are still far from being self-sufficient.
 But one day …

-In 2011 less than 30% of those who contacted the farm actually committed to a date; and about 50% of those who committed to a date ended up cancelling shortly before that date; and about 5% of those who committed to a date simply didn't show up and didn't tell us, and 10% of those who did turn up cut their stay short in order to go sight-seeing.
+In 2011 less than 30% of those who contacted the farm actually committed to a date; and about 50% of those who committed to a date ended up cancelling shortly before that date; and about 5% of those who committed to a date simply didn't show up and didn't tell us.
+Typically 10% of those who do turn up cut their stay short in order to go sight-seeing.
+Please, plan for sight-seeing time OUTSIDE of the dates you book with me.

 So, please, don't commit unless you genuinely ARE committed.